apache/spark/docs/security.md

     <td>
       Path to the certificate chain file in PEM format.
 The path can be absolute or relative to the directory in which the process is started.
-      This setting is only applicable to the `rpc` namespace, and is required when using the OpenSSL implementation.
+      This setting is required when using the OpenSSL implementation.
     </td>
+    <td>rpc</td>
   </tr>
   <tr>
     <td><code>${ns}.trustStoreReloadingEnabled</code></td>
     <td>false</td>
     <td>
       Whether the trust store should be reloaded periodically.
-      This setting is only applicable to the `rpc` namespace.
+      This setting is mostly only useful in standalone deployments, not k8s or yarn deployments.
     </td>
+    <td>rpc</td>
   </tr>
   <tr>
     <td><code>${ns}.trustStoreReloadIntervalMs</code></td>
     <td>10000</td>
     <td>
       The interval at which the trust store should be reloaded (in milliseconds).
-      This setting is only applicable to the `rpc` namespace.
+      This setting is mostly only useful in standalone deployments, not k8s or yarn deployments.
     </td>
+    <td>rpc</td>
   </tr>
 </table>